 Tubigrip comes in 0.5m, 1.0m or 10m rolls, and in creamy beige, natural flesh colour or blue depending on what country you are in – US customers and UK customers click the appropriate link to discover the available options

-Cotton, elastodiene and polyester NB Most brands contain natural rubber latex, but there are some available that do not
+Tubigrip is made from cotton, elastodiene and polyester.
+NB Most brands contain natural rubber latex, but there are some available that do not

 Tubigrip must NOT be worn in bed as it can reduce the circulation in the leg if you aren’t moving around, which could lead to a blood clot.
 It can also roll down and become uncomfortable.